 As you can see, it will show your keyword along with suggestions and related keywords.
 I wasn’t aware that coffee tables are so popular.
-In 10 seconds, you already have a couple of the right keywords and ideas for your future blog posts.
+In 10 seconds, you already have some right keywords and ideas for your future blog posts.
 I usually write down keywords and content ideas on paper.
 It’s easier to keep an eye on them while writing posts.

-You’ll see a list of top pages for that particular keyword when you scroll down.
+When you scroll down, you’ll see a list of top pages for that particular keyword.

-Click on Show Keywords to see which keywords are driving visitors to those pages.
+Click on Show Keywords to see which are driving visitors to those pages.
 You’ll get this.

 I write down all the valuable keywords on paper.
 Aim for the long-tail keywords.
-Remember, you are looking for high volume and CPC keywords, but low SD(up to 50 is good).
-I include keywords with high SD and spread all of them across my blog posts where applicable.
+Remember, you are looking for high volume and CPC keywords but low SD(up to 50 is good).
+I include keywords with high SD and spread them across my blog posts where applicable.